Ry Cooder: 1990s

-In the early 1990s Cooder collaborated on two world music "crossover" albums, which blended the traditional American musical genres that Cooder has championed throughout his career with the contemporary improvised music of India and Africa.
+In the early 1990s, Cooder collaborated on two world music "crossover" albums, which blended the traditional American musical genres that Cooder has championed throughout his career with the contemporary improvised music of India and Africa.
 For A Meeting by the River (1993), which also featured his son Joachim Cooder on percussion, he teamed with Hindustani classical musician V.M.
 Bhatt, a virtuoso of the Mohan Veena (a modified 20-string archtop guitar of Bhatt's own invention) and Sukhvinder Singh Namdhari also known as Pinky Tabla Player.

-In 1993 he teamed up with Malian multi-instrumentalist Ali Farka Toure to record the album Talking Timbuktu, which he also produced.
+In 1993 he teamed up with multi-instrumentalist Ali Farka Touré from Mali to record the album Talking Timbuktu, which he also produced.
 The album, released in 1994, also featured longtime Cooder collaborator Jim Keltner on drums, veteran blues guitarist Clarence "Gatemouth" Brown, jazz bassist John Patitucci and African percussionists and musicians including Hamma Sankare and Oumar Toure.
-Both albums won the Grammy Award for 'Best World Music Album' in 1994 and 1995 respectively.
+Both albums won the Grammy Award for Best World Music Album in 1994 and 1995 respectively.
 Cooder also worked with Tuvan throat singers for the score to the 1993 film Geronimo: An American Legend.

 In 1995 he performed in The Wizard of Oz in Concert: Dreams Come True, a musical performance of the popular story at the Lincoln Center in New York to benefit the Children's Defense Fund.
 The performance was originally broadcast on both TBS and TNT.
 It was issued on CD and video in 1996.

 In the late 1990s Cooder played a significant role in the increased appreciation of traditional Cuban music, due to his collaboration as producer of the Buena Vista Social Club (1997) recording, which became a worldwide hit and revived the careers of some of the greatest surviving exponents of 20th century Cuban music.
 Wim Wenders, who had previously directed 1984's Paris, Texas, directed a documentary film of the musicians involved, Buena Vista Social Club (1999), which was nominated for an Academy Award in 2000.
 The enterprise cost him a $25,000 fine for violating the United States embargo against Cuba.